anerv/innotech/comparison-cvr-osm.md

 - Large data hetereogeneity in number of destinations *and* their locations - suggests data conflation/using both data sources might be most appropriate.
 - Data aggregation to a grid or by collapsing nearby destinations could speed up computation.
 - CVR data has a few missing addresses/locations for all destinations categories.
-- The data comparison could be improved by including more CVR codes (for fitness, libraries, theaters, ungdomsuddannelser, dagpleje, etc.)
+- The data comparison could be improved by including more CVR codes (for fitness, libraries, theaters, ungdomsuddannelser, dagpleje, etc.) - is there a reason these are not included in the parameter list?
-- Why not include dagplejer?
+- Why not include dagplejer in child care (often used in rural areas instead of vuggestue)?
-- There are some supermarkets that I can find in CVR that are not in the data set??
-Same for daycares.
+- There are some supermarkets and day cares (and possibly other categories) that are not in the CVR data set but searchable on the CVR website.

 ## Data completeness